 Ajwain water – Benefits

-I remember taking this ajwain water daily after my child birth.
-It helps in cleaning your system as well as reduce menstrual pain.
+I remember taking this ajwain water daily after my childbirth.
+It helps in cleaning your system as well as reducing menstrual pain.
 If you are suffering from acidity or indigestion it is best to consume half a teaspoon of this Ajwain seeds.

 Ajwain water for cough and cold